MrZkexe/lunabackup/README.md

 <h3>Important Reminder:</h3> We strongly recommend that, after completing the backup, transfer the files to another internal server.
-Backups should not be stored on the main server for security reasons.<br>
+Backups should not be stored on the main server for security reasons.
+<br><br>
 Feel free to reach out if you have any questions or encounter issues.
 Happy backing up!